Updated: 06 Feb 2026 · By: Shayne Prinsloo

 Intro: Species & Habitats

-Whether you’re wading into the steady flow of the Vaal or stalking the glassy edges of a Dullstroom dam, you’re entering a world where the fish are always on high alert.
-To a Smallmouth Yellowfish (Labeobarbus aeneus) or a wily Rainbow Trout, your presence isn't just seen — it’s felt.
+Whether you’re wading into the steady flow of the Vaal or stalking the glassy edges of a Dullstroom dam, you’re entering a world where fish are always on high alert.
+To a Smallmouth Yellowfish or a wily Rainbow Trout, your presence is not just seen — it is felt.

-Success in these waters isn't just about having the right fly; it’s about understanding the “personality” of the water you’re standing in.
+Success in these waters is not just about having the right fly; it’s about understanding the personality of the water you’re standing in.

 The Zones of Engagement